kylepott/pdsnd_github/README.md

 ### Files used
 Bikeshare.py contains the logic.
 There are three accompanying csv files: chicago.csv, washington.csv, and new_york_city.csv

-Note: the csv data is not included in this repo.
+Note: the csv data is not included in this repo controlled by .gitignore

 ### Credits
 Udacity course (highly recommended): https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104